zamundio/boilerplate-1/configuration/auth.md

 return [
-    'register'      => false,           // Allow to register new users on backend login page 'register_role' => 'backend_user',  // Given role to new users (except the first one who is admin) 'providers'     => [
+    'register'      => false,           // Allow to register new users on backend login page 'register_role' => 'backend_user',  // Given role to new users (except the first one who is admin) 'verify_email'  => false,           // Users must have a valid e-mail (a verification email is sent when a user registers)
+    'providers'     => [
         'users' => [
             'driver' => 'eloquent',